lubeda/Loupedeck-PowershellPlugin/README.md

 ## *!!!!This is a beta version!!!!*

+---
+**To all developers:**
+I think this is the most universial plugin "ever", i can't develop it much further, because the lack of skill and time.
+Perhaps one can join an make this more proffesional and robust.
+---

 a Plugin that calls a ps1-script every minute or on key press or on button action.

 the script should return a json-object like this: